shay-te/core-lib/website/docs/Web/web.md

 sidebar_label: Web Helpers
 ---

-Web Helpers provides various response functions that help the users return data over an `Django` or `Flask` API.
+Web Helpers provides various response functions that help the users return data over a `Django` or `Flask` API.

 # WebHelpersUtils

 *core_lib.web_helpers.web_helprs_utils.WebHelpersUtils* [[source]](https://github.com/shay-te/core-lib/blob/058dead7fa30e1a2b4531f698da95c5380ca8d55/core_lib/web_helpers/web_helprs_utils.py#L4)

-This class is used to set the type of web framework that will be utilised in the application i.e. `Django` or `Flask`.
+This class is used to set the type of web framework that will be utilized in the application i.e. `Django` or `Flask`.

 ## Functions